10 Small Things That Make a Big Difference to How You Feel

 Not everything.
 One thing.

 The tasks we avoid do not disappear.
-They sit at the back of the mind, drawing energy and attention every time they surface.
-Completing one of them — even a small one — creates a disproportionate sense of relief and forward momentum.
+They sit at the back of the mind, drawing energy and attention every time they surface — like a tab that stays open in a browser you've forgotten about.

 Avoidance is expensive.
 It costs far more in mental energy than the thing itself would ever cost in time.